 - If your quartz watch is losing time it could need cleaning or oiling.
-If you see the minute hand kicking backwards slightly before moving forward it’s an indication the gears may be slipping or worn.
-For mechanical watches the same applies.
+If you see the minute hand kicking backward slightly before moving forward it’s an indication the gears may be slipping or worn.
+For mechanical watches, the same applies.
 If it hasn’t been cleaned or serviced in years this could be the problem.

 - Older watches also may need to be balanced (shaft pivots, springs, jewels).
 A worn battery could also be the cause.

 - Atomic watches that are synced to Atomic clocks are the most precise and have nearly no clock drift.
 If your atomic watch is losing time, it most likely needs to be taking in for servicing.

 No, you won’t notice it from day to day, maybe not even month to month, but it’s happening.
 Precious seconds are vanishing.
 Even the most accurate timepieces that have ever been created will still lose fractions of a second given enough time.

 Why must watches lose time and will we ever invent the perfect timekeeper?

 One could argue that the clock was the most transformative invention humanity has ever created.
 Reaching back to the sundial, mankind found a way to harness time itself and bend it to our needs.
 Now, with each passing year, our timepieces get more sophisticated and more accurate, and our grasp on time gets firmer.
 Or so it seems.

 In truth, our hold on the fourth dimension has always been tenuous.
 Time, as the saying goes, marches on, and all we can hope to do is measure it.